Corns & Calluses

 Lower limb pain can be present as a result of wear and tear or overuse.
 It can also be caused by injuries to muscles, ligaments, tendons or in joints or bones.
 And simply as a direct result of how your body moves can cause Biomechanical related pain.

-Southern Podiatry is ACC accredited.
+Southern Podiatry is an ACC approved provider.
 So if you have sustained an injury & require the care of a Podiatrist to help with your recovery, then we would love to help you.

 If you have a current ACC claim, then bring the details with you.
 Otherwise we can lodge an ACC claim for you.
 To make the process easier you do not need a referral to visit the clinic, you just need to contact us to make an appointment.